 The Birth of a Legend: Air Jordan 1

-In 1984, Nike signed Michael Jordan to a five-year endorsement deal worth $2.5 million, a substantial amount at the time.
-The first sneaker, the Air Jordan 1, designed by Peter Moore, debuted in 1985.
-Its bold black and red colourway violated the NBA’s uniform policy, leading to fines for Jordan each time he wore them on the court.
-This controversy only fueled the sneaker’s popularity, making it a cultural icon.
+When Nike signed Michael Jordan to a five-year deal worth $2.5 million in 1984, it was a monumental gamble.
+The result, the Air Jordan 1, designed by Peter Moore, debuted in 1985.
+Its rebellious black and red colourway clashed with NBA uniform rules, prompting fines for Jordan each time he wore them.
+Rather than deterring fans, the controversy supercharged the sneaker’s popularity.
+Overnight, the Air Jordan 1 became a cultural icon and a symbol of defiance and individuality.
 Source: Nike

 The Evolution of Design

-Each subsequent release of the Air Jordan line introduced innovative designs and technological advancements.
-The Air Jordan 3, designed by Tinker Hatfield, was particularly notable for its introduction of the Jumpman logo and visible air cushioning.
-This model also marked a turning point with its successful marketing campaign featuring Spike Lee as Mars Blackmon, which helped solidify the sneaker’s place in popular culture.
+Every Air Jordan release has introduced something new—fresh designs, performance innovations, and cultural statements.
+The Air Jordan 3, designed by Tinker Hatfield, broke new ground with the Jumpman logo and visible Air cushioning.
+Its marketing campaign featuring Spike Lee as Mars Blackmon blurred the lines between sport, fashion, and entertainment, cementing the sneaker’s place in popular culture.

 Cultural Impact and Collaborations